vanniktech/gradle-maven-publish-plugin/README.md

 `./gradlew uploadArchives --no-daemon --no-parallel`

-__Note:__  Other than the common maven plugin you must do the [release steps at sonatype](https://central.sonatype.org/pages/releasing-the-deployment.html) manualy.
+__Note:__  Other than the common maven plugin you must do the [release steps at sonatype](https://central.sonatype.org/pages/releasing-the-deployment.html) manually.

 # Sample